Small Business Concern (SBC) Registration

 The Small Business Concern component of the DBE program will not require firms to undergo a complicated certification process, nor will it add an additional layer of small-business utilization goals to projects.
-Instead, small businesses interested in providing goods and services on federal-aid projects can register as a Small Business Concern through a simple self-registration process in the Arizona Unified Transportation Registration and Certification System (AZ UTRACS).
+Instead, small businesses interested in providing goods and services on federal-aid projects may complete an AZUTRACS Registration (required for all firms) and can answer a few additional questions at the end of this process to become SBC Registered.
+This streamlined process makes it easy for firms to become registered as a Small Business Concern and adds the firm to the AZ UTRACS Firm Search Directory.

 Because the Small Business Concerns component is a part of the DBE program, ADOT will include registered Small Business Concerns in its outreach, education and networking events coordinated by the DBE Supportive Services program.
 ADOT hosts a variety of free face-to-face networking events for subcontractors to meet primes, two regional conferences annually, regional training and workshops, and an annual expo to increase the capacity and visibility of small and disadvantaged businesses participating in the program.

 The Small Business Concern component benefits each stakeholder differently.
 Here are some examples:

 - ADOT will be able to identify additional businesses that are able to support and build Arizona's transportation infrastructure.